hyaguchijsk/euslisp_tutorial/docs/robot_coding.md

 ![samplerobot_endcoords](figure/samplerobot_endcoords.jpg)

 Here, the arrow shows the Z axis.
-Below we show how to copy and move this coordinate, making the robot move its hand to the new point.
+Below we show how to copy and move this coordinate, making the robot move its hand to the desired point.

 ```
 (setq *larm-end* (send *sr* :larm :end-coords :copy-worldcoords))